helium729/vigna/README.md

 --------------------------------
 Vigna is a two-stage pipelined micro-controller style CPU.
 The core has an approximate CPI of 3 when the instruction bus and data bus are separated.
 The micro-controller is size-optimized and has a simple extensible bus.

-This core can be integrated into other systems and used as an auxiliary core on FPGA.
-Due to the small size and low logic load, it can be easily adapted into various systems.
+This core can be integrated into other systems and used as an auxiliary core on a FPGA.
+Due to the small size and low logic payload, it can be easily adapted into various systems.

 Files in this Repository
 -----------------